 Quebec has given nightlife establishments the go-ahead to reanimate their dance floors and plug in their microphones, with an announcement today that it will lift its bans on singing and dancing in restaurants and bars on November 15.

 Health minister Christian Dubé made the announcement today during a press conference, emphasizing that vaccine passports will nonetheless remain mandatory for entry into restaurants and bars.
 Face masks are also required at all times, even for singers, unless they can maintain 2 meters of distance from others or sing from behind a physical barrier.
 Bars and restaurants will no longer be required to maintain a register of customers.

-The news comes just over a week after thousands in Montreal gathered on Avenue du Parc in protest of the the province’s ban on dancing in bars.
+The news comes just over a week after thousands in Montreal gathered on Avenue du Parc protesting the province’s ban on dancing in bars.
 A collective of nightlife establishments, including Stereo, Le Salon Daomé, Flyjin, and Le Belmont, organized the event.

-On November 1, the province eased a number of other rules applying to restaurants and bars, including those pertaining to capacity limits and abridged operating hours. but dancing and singing has remained off the table — until now.
+On November 1, the province eased several other rules applying to restaurants and bars, including capacity limitations and abridged operating hours, but dancing and singing have remained off the table — until now.